MacroviseDev/freeCodeCamp-Projects/README.md

 # freeCodeCamp Projects
-Collection of all the projects I did from the freeCodeCamp curriculum.
+Collection of all the projects I've built from the freeCodeCamp curriculum.

 ## Responsive Web Design
 1. Build a Survey Form